fairlearn/fairlearn/docs/contribution_guide/contributing_example_notebooks.rst

 certain requirements that need to be satisfied to contribute a notebook.
 Those
 include:

-* clear structure
+* Clear structure
-* appropriate framing of the problem while respecting that fairness is a fundamentally sociotechnical challenge
+* Appropriate framing of the problem while respecting that fairness is a fundamentally sociotechnical challenge
-* usage of at least some part of Fairlearn
+* Usage of at least some part of Fairlearn

 Good examples of existing notebooks that abide by these requirements are: